Ardeshir Reporter: Life as an active secret agent

-Later on, Ardeshir's son, Shapoor, continued his father legacy by becoming one of the top secret MI-6 agents in Iran all over Mohammad Reza Shah era.
+Later on, Reporter's son, Shapoor, continued his father legacy by becoming an MI-6 agent in Iran all over Mohammad Reza Shah era.

 Iran's Parsi Panchayet

-The remaining correspondence between Iran's Parsi Panchayet members and the Iran's government at the time, explicitly indicates the growing dissatisfaction under Ardeshir's management.
+The remaining correspondence between Iran's members and the Iranian government at the time, explicitly indicates the growing dissatisfaction under Reporter's management.
 Zoroastrians of Kerman in a telegraph dated 1915 addressed Iran's Ministry of Internal Affairs to announce their disapproval of Mr. Reporter as their appointed chair.
-They stated that Ardeshir's mismanagement had led the community toward disparity and contention rather than unity and integrity.
+They stated that Reporter's mismanagement had led the community toward disparity and contention rather than unity and integrity.
 The telegraph ended reiterating that many reasons of the disapproval preferred to be kept unexpressed and Iranian Zoroastrians strongly called for an Iranian Chair rather than a representative from overseas.
-In this document the political deeds of Ardeshir have been highlighted as controversial and misaligned with the true objectives of the Iran's Zoroastrian community.
-In a parallel correspondence, Kerman's Zoroastrians requested Indian Panchayat authorities like Dinshaw Maneckji Petit to replace Ardeshir with a proper representative who truly respect the religion's principles.
-The frustration evidently was associated with the Reporter's candid approaches for promoting Zoroastrians to convert to Baha'ism.
+In this document the political deeds of Reporter have been highlighted as controversial and misaligned with the true objectives of Iran's Zoroastrian community.
+In a parallel correspondence, Kerman's Zoroastrians requested Indian Panchayat authorities like Dinshaw Maneckji Petit to replace Reporter with a proper representative who truly respect the religion's principles.
+The frustration evidently was associated with the Reporter's candid approaches for promoting Zoroastrians to convert to the Baháʼí Faith.

-Promotion of Baháísm
+Promotion of Baháʼísm

-Existing pieces of evidence support that Mr. Reporter in an unprecedented effort, promoted and supported Zoroastrians conversion to Baháísm at the time he was a chair to Iran Parsi Panchayet.
+Existing pieces of evidence support that Mr. Reporter in promoted and supported Zoroastrians conversion to the Baháʼí Faith at the time he was a chair to Iran Parsi Panchayet.
 Objections to this improper action have been reflected in reports and media outlets at the time.
-In one case the author of an article in The Times of India has defended Ardeshir's conversion attempts.
-The author tries to convince the reader that Baháísm is a key solution to all the country diverse challenges.
+In one case the author of an article in The Times of India has defended Reporter's conversion attempts.
+The author tries to convince the reader that Baháʼísm is a key solution to all the country diverse challenges.
 He put forward few quotes on his conclusion:

-"Shma-ul-Ulema Dr Sir Jivanii Modi used to declare that by adopting Baháísm a Zoroastrian became a true Zoroastrian and a Musalman a true Musalman.
+Shma-ul-Ulema Dr Sir Jivanii Modi used to declare that by adopting Baháʼísm a Zoroastrian became a true Zoroastrian and a Musalman a true Musalman.
 Will Mr Madan tell us that if there are no attempts, even remote or indirect, at converting the Parsians of Persia, how does his friend and colleague, Mr Ardeshir Edalji Reporter hope to bring about the immense increase in the number of Zoroastrians in the near future in Persia?

-Bahaism which diffused itself in less than five years from one end of Persia to another and which was bathed in the blood of its martyrs has been silently progressing and propagating itself.
-If Persia is to be at all re-generate it will be through this new faith".
+Baháʼísm which diffused itself in less than five years from one end of Persia to another and which was bathed in the blood of its martyrs has been silently progressing and propagating itself.
+If Persia is to be at all re-generate it will be through this new faith.